richsoni/www-richsoni.com/_songs/stormy-window.md

 Still the crack in my heart
 Is pounding colder than ice

-Ive gone crazy, I've gone nuts
+I've gone crazy, I've gone nuts
-Why cant i just start a-hatin' your guts
+Why cant I just start hating your guts
-I'm bangin' my head
+I'm banging my head
 On a stormy window